Want to learn how to create a portfolio website with Elementor?

 Add a new two-column section by clicking on the “+” button.
 Now, add a new heading widget on the left and a button widget on the right.

 Customize the heading and change the text there.
-Accordingly, make changes to the button as well to make the section as appealing as possible.
-Also, change the background color of the section and this is what the section would look like:
+Accordingly, make changes to the button to make the section as appealing as possible.
+Also, change the background color of the section, and this is what the section would look like: